ShiningVenus/CozyCritters/README.md

 - No Server Required — Works completely offline <--- You can try it for yourself but am sure it will work!
 - Future Ready — Prepared for optional user accounts (if you want them later) <-- Supabase based
 -
-### 🖥️ Backend (Optional/Future)
-- Express.js with TypeScript
-- Supabase (managed PostgreSQL) via Drizzle ORM
-  - Reusable `requestLogger` middleware for development visibility
-- Currently Not Required — App works without a backend

-### 📝 Content Management
-An optional [Decap CMS](https://decapcms.org/) interface lives at `/admin/`.
-Run `npm run cms:init [username]` to generate the first admin account; a strong password is printed so you can copy and save it.
-Add more accounts with `npm run cms:add-user -- <username> <password> [role]`, then sign in through `/cms-login.html` to edit JSON files in the `content/` directory without relying on GitHub.
-For production hosting, the CMS endpoints require a Node server; Netlify can serve only the static client, so pair it with an external server or use a full-stack host like Vercel or Railway.

 ### ♿ Accessibility & Design
 - Radix UI foundation for ARIA and keyboard support
 - Animal-friendly colors with a warm, calming palette